ItMarki/linja-pona/README.md

 The font file is linja-pona-sin-4.2.otf.

-Note that specific ligatures for these glyphs haven't been made, so luka-san looks different luka-tu.
+Note that specific ligatures for these glyphs haven't been made, so luka-san looks different from luka-tu.